Rich Little: Las Vegas career

 In the early 2010s, he performed a one-man show, Jimmy Stewart and Friends, based on the life of the actor, at the Westgate hotel, and on tour.
 After the death of Stewart in the late 1990s, Rich recorded the crosswalk messages for intersections in Stewart's hometown of Indiana, Pennsylvania, using his imitation of the star's voice.

 From 2015 until 2024, Little was a regular performer at the Laugh Factory in the Tropicana hotel in Las Vegas.
-His one-hour show, Rich Little Live!, was a career retrospective including video highlights from his TV career, and was performed five nights a week.
-Throughout the show, he displayed many of the charcoal sketches he has drawn of the celebrities he has impersonated.
-The Tropicana closed in April 2024 and was subsequently demolished to make way for a new stadium for the Athletics baseball team for when it moves to Las Vegas from Oakland in 2028.
-Little said he intended to move to the relocated Laugh Factory once a new site on the Las Vegas Strip was found for the club.
+His one-hour show, Rich Little Live!, was a career retrospective including video highlights from his television career and was performed five nights a week.
+Throughout the show, he displayed many of the charcoal sketches he had drawn of the celebrities he impersonated.
+The Tropicana closed in April 2024 and was demolished that October to make way for a new stadium for the Athletics.
+Little said that he intended to return to the Laugh Factory once the club found a new location on the Las Vegas Strip.

-Since September 2025, Little has been in residency at the Tuscany Suites and Casino's Copa Room, performing his one-hour show three nights a week.
+Little performed at the Tuscany Suites and Casino's Copa Room from September 2025 until 2026, presenting his one-hour show three nights a week.
+On April 6, 2026, he began a residency at the new Laugh Factory, which had opened at the Horseshoe Las Vegas, performing three evenings a week.

+Critical assessments of Little's stage act have sometimes distinguished between his technical ability as an impressionist and the quality of his material.
+Reviewing a 1990 performance, Jess Bravin of the Los Angeles Times wrote that Little relied on mimicry as an attraction in itself rather than using it to achieve a larger comic purpose.
+Bravin criticized the show's extended sketches, limited topicality and uneven resemblance of some impressions to their subjects, although he considered Little more effective when the impressions were presented briefly.

+2007 White House Correspondent's Association dinner

+Little was the featured entertainer at the 2007 White House Correspondents' Association dinner.
+His selection was interpreted by some commentators as a deliberately uncontroversial response to Stephen Colbert's pointed performance at the previous year's dinner.
+Before the event, The Washington Post characterized Little's comedy as non-topical and observed that many of his best-known impressions were of performers and political figures who had died or were no longer prominent.
+Comedian Lewis Black was quoted criticizing the choice of Little calling his act dated and politically harmless.

+Although President George W. Bush was reported to have enjoyed the performance, reviewers criticized Little's reliance on older material and impressions of deceased figures.
+Time later described the routine as a recycling of his established Johnny Carson and presidential impressions and included it among performances that had “bombed” at the annual dinner.